unoplatform/uno.extensions/doc/tutorials-intro.md

 # Solve Specific Problems with Uno.Extensions

-This section gathers how-tos, advanced tutorials, and detailed explainers that will help you use Uno.Extensions to solve specific problems.
+This section is an one-stop-shop for all how-tos, advanced tutorials, and detailed explanations that will guide you to solve specific problems with Uno.Extensions.

 ## How-tos